an9644/Career-Guidence-App/README.md

    ---

  🔑 Key Features

--*Result Retrieval*: Students can easily search and retrieve their results using their ID. <br>
+ -*User Management*: Students can sign up and log and book live session .user can also see other jobs,courses etc.<br>
--*Certificate Issuance*: Admins can issue certificates with student details.<br>
+-*Admin Management *: Admin is the one adding new councilers ,jobs and courses. <br>
--*User Management*: Students can sign up and log in to access their results.<br>
+-*Admin*: Admin can update their profile and add another admin,admin can also delete user and other details -*user*: user can also update their profile with their all education and qualification details.<br>